 Keep in mind that your loved one may deny they are experiencing an eating disorder.
 If this is the case, it is imperative for families to try not to engage in the following:

 - Judge: Never express judgment, make jokes, or be dismissive of their thoughts, feelings, or behaviors; this only adds to their confusion, shame, guilt, and frustration.
-The key is an open and judgement-free environment.
+The key is an open and judgment-free environment.

 - Argue: Let’s face it, watching someone that you love struggle with a life-threatening disorder is very painful.
 It is sometimes difficult to avoid expressing anger or frustration when there is continued denial of a problem, despite the warning signs and risk factors.
 However, confrontation will likely make communication and support more difficult for future opportunities and can only increase isolation.
 Try to remain calm and supportive always.